SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 Ethereum applications are built using smart contracts.
 Smart contracts are programs written in languages like Solidity that produce bytecode for the Ethereum Virtual Machine or EVM, a runtime environment.
 Programs encoded in smart contracts receive messages and manipulate the blockchain ledger and are termed on-chain.

 ## Prerequisites:
 This tutorial exposes you on how to build a simple fullstack dApp (decentralized application) on the Celo network using Solidity (SmartContract) and Javascript (Frontend).
-In order for us to move futher, you will need to have a basic understanding of the following:
+In order for us to move further, you will need to have a basic understanding of the following:

 - Basic understanding of blockchain concepts.
 You can click [here](https://dacade.org/communities/blockchain/courses/intro-to-blockchain) to learn.
 - Basic understanding of what a smart contract is.
 - Basic knowledge on solidity and its concepts. you can click [here](https://dacade.org/communities/ethereum/courses/sol-101/learning-modules/dcc5e8e2-bc22-49a6-ace7-23ec7fcc81d5) to learn
 - Basic knowledge of HTML and Javascript.
-- Basic understanding on the command line.
+- Basic understanding of the command line.

 ## Requirements:
-- Access to a computer with internet connection and a chrome web browser.
+- Access to a computer with an internet connection and a chrome web browser.
 - **[NodeJS](https://nodejs.org/en/download)** from V12.or higher
 - A code editor or text editor. **[VSCode](https://code.visualstudio.com/download)** is recommended
 - A terminal. **[Git Bash](https://git-scm.com/downloads)** is recommended
 - Remix IDE.
-Click **[here](https://remix.ethereum.org)** to for the web version.
+Click **[here](https://remix.ethereum.org)** for the web version.
 - Celo Extension Wallet.
 Click **[here](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en)** to download.
-- A github account.
+- A GitHub account.

 ## Let us Begin